gablg1/rdtp/README.md

 # rdtp
 Real Data Transfer Protocol.
 A super light weight socket transfer protocol that doesn't kill every connection like HTTP does.

+To see it in action see https://github.com/gablg1/rdtp-chat or https://github.com/arroyobrian/threeway

 # Usage

 ## Client